krishnateja6/portfolio-readme-demo/README.md

 - Create and commit files
 - Track changes with Git
 - Push a repository to GitHub
-- Work with branches and merges
+- Work with branches and merges in Git.